Official State of Rhode Island website

 gmitogo@gencenter.org | 401-781-6110 x25

-ONE Neighborhood Builders (OneNB)
+ONE Neighborhood Builders (ONB)

-ONE Neighborhood Builders' mission targets low-income non-participating Rhode Island residents in Central Providence and East Providence communities who may qualify for SNAP.
-OneNB services support individuals enrolling in SNAP benefits, and provide assistance to current participants who could be navigating SNAP program notices and paperwork.
+One Neighborhood Builders' mission targets low-income, non-participating Rhode Island residents in Central Providence and East Providence communities who may qualify for SNAP.
+ONB supports individuals enrolling in SNAP benefits and provides assistance to enrolled participants with navigating program notices and paperwork.
+ONB is dedicated to ensuring accessibility for all community members by providing bilingual SNAP informational materials.
+For more information or support, please contact:

 66 Chaffee St. Providence RI 02909